-Modern agricultural practices can cause chemicals like herbicides and pesticides to accumulate in ground and surface-water bodies.
+Modern agricultural practices can cause chemicals such as herbicides and pesticides to accumulate in ground and surface-water bodies.
 They can accumulate in living things, be passed up the food chain and result in bioaccumulation.

 Burning vegetation to clear land for agriculture is a major contributor to air pollution.
-Mining has a greater d boreal forests in Ontario, Canada impact and when poorly managed can pollute waterways and groundwater with toxic metals.
+Mining has a greater impact and when poorly managed can pollute waterways and groundwater with toxic metals.